nerdschoolbergen/javascript-best-practices/exercise-3/README.md

 ## 1.0 - Variables and hoisting

+## 1.0.1 - Defining variables

-:book: Let's have a look at how defining and initialising variables work in JavaScript.
+:book: Let's have a look at how defining variables work in JavaScript.

 Consider the following code:
 ```JavaScript